manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Wildcard_searching_settings.md

 * `star` - augment the keyword by adding `*` around it.  `running` will become `(running | *running*)` Optional, default is 0 (do not expand keywords).

-Queries against indexes with `expand_keywords` feature enabled are internally expanded as follows: if the index was built with prefix or infix indexing enabled, every keyword gets internally replaced with a disjunction of the keyword itself and a respective prefix or infix (keyword  with stars).
-If the index was built with both stemming and [index_exact_words](../../Creating_an_index/NLP_and_tokenization/Morphology.md#index_exact_words) enabled, exact form is also added.
+Queries against tables with `expand_keywords` feature enabled are internally expanded as follows: if the table was built with prefix or infix indexing enabled, every keyword gets internally replaced with a disjunction of the keyword itself and a respective prefix or infix (keyword  with stars).
+If the table was built with both stemming and [index_exact_words](../../Creating_an_index/NLP_and_tokenization/Morphology.md#index_exact_words) enabled, exact form is also added.

 <!-- intro -->
 ##### SQL: